 For a complete listing, click here.

-This new fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as a large room in the former theater for fitness classes such as zumba and yoga.
-The facilities, including locker rooms, are open to current students, faculty and staff.
+The midtown fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as 2 large fitness studios for individual training and fitness classes such as Zumba and Yoga.
+There are also baseball and softball batting cages available for student use, and a gymnasium for open recreation.
+The new Westside Colonial Fitness Zone in Pinney Hall, with similar equipment and its own fitness studio, opened in fall 2017.
+All recreation facilities are open to current students, faculty, and staff.
 Hours are posted on the web at wcsu.edu/recreation.

 Old Main 306